nsingh475/Natural-Language-Processing/Text_Summarization/README.md

 # Text Summarization

-Text summarization refers to the task of reducing the size of a lond text document without loosing the important and essential information.
+Text summarization refers to the task of reducing the size of a long text documents without loosing the important and essential information.

 There are two major text summarization approaches:
 1. abstractive